Tarsus Medical Affairs

 • Methods that ensure the meeting of compliance and regulatory requirements

-Tarsus is currently considering support of independent medical education programs that focus on Demodex blepharitis.
+• Tarsus is currently considering support for independent medical education programs that focus on Demodex blepharitis.

 Contact the Medical Affairs team